Park Hyung-soo

-Park Hyung-soo is a South Korean actor.
-He is known for his roles in dramas such as Arthdal Chronicles, The Devil Judge, Crash Landing on You and Happiness.
+Park Hyung-soo (born December 3, 1980) is a South Korean actor.
+He is known for his roles in dramas such as Arthdal Chronicles, The Devil Judge, Ballerina, Crash Landing on You and Happiness.
 He also appeared in movies Confidential Assignment, The Chase, Hit-and-Run Squad, Kingmaker and Confidential Assignment 2: International.

 Personal life

 Hyung-soo married his non-celebrity girlfriend in a private ceremony in April 6th, 2019 at Seoul.